 Love addictions involve an obsession with a romantic relationship.
 Whether the relationship exists in real life or is a one-sided attraction, the (love object) becomes the primary or sole focus.
 The love addict neglects other relationships and obligations, devoting all of his or her energy to that one all-important connection.
 If the obsessive relationship ends, the addict may experience intense feelings of confusion, depression, and anxiety.
 Treatment can help the love addict develop better self-esteem and more balanced relationships.

-Several eating disorders have been identified and labeled as behavioral addictions, all of which share an obsession with food.
+Eating disorders have been identified and labeled as behavioral addictions, all of which share an obsession with weight, body image, and food—though the different disorders view food very differently.
 Anorexia nervosa is characterized by an extreme fear or gaining weight and a distorted body image.
 Those suffering from the disorder become obsessed with how much they eat and how much they weigh.
 They control their weight either by eating very little; exercising excessively; vomiting; or overusing laxatives, diuretics, or enemas.
-Anorexic individuals are typically very thin and exhibit signs of poor health, such as brittle hair and nails, constipation, low blood pressure, low body temperature, fatigue, and infertility.
+People with anorexia are typically very thin and exhibit signs of poor health, such as brittle hair and nails, constipation, low blood pressure, low body temperature, fatigue, and infertility.
 Untreated, anorexia nervosa can lead to brain damage, cardiovascular disorders, and multi-organ failure.

 Binge eating disorders involve a loss of control over eating behaviors.
 Binge eaters are typically overweight, which can result in high blood pressure and cardiovascular disease.
-Like binge eating, bulimia nervosa is marked by episodes during which an individual eats large amounts of food.
-However, unlike typical binge eaters, the bulimic individual engages in behaviors to compensate for eating so much.
-Those behaviors can include using laxatives or diuretics, self-induced vomiting, fasting, or an obsession with exercise.
-Unlike those suffering from anorexia nervosa, bulemics tend to be at a normal weight or slightly overweight.
+Similar to binge eating, bulimia nervosa is marked by episodes of binging (eating large amounts of food) and purging (some sort of compensatory behavior).
+Purging behaviors may include using laxatives or diuretics, self-induced vomiting, fasting, or an obsession with exercise.
+Unlike those suffering from anorexia nervosa, people with bulimia tend to be at a normal weight or slightly overweight.